Theme: Thinking Biblically

 Bus leaves

 *There will also be a time of extended Prayer for those who cannot attend the March for Life.
-Those who are praying can also order lunch and head to Learning Center.
+Those who are praying can also order lunch and head to the Learning Center.
 This prayer time will be available online through Zoom.

 Meet the Speakers